Molmed/Nordlund-ALL-subtyping/README.md

     R -f analyze_final.R

 - `setup.R` will download all data from [GEO](http://www.ncbi.nlm.nih.gov/geo/) and prepare it for use in R.
-- `analyze_tune.R` will tune model parameters and estimate performance.
+- `analyze_tune.R` will perform the doubly cross validated feature selection routine necessary for model parameter tuning and performance estimation.
-- `analyze_final.R` will build the the final model that was presented in the paper, and produce some tables of the results.
+- `analyze_final.R` will perform the model tuning, estimate performance and build the the final model that was presented in the paper.
+It will also produce some tables of the results.

-Notice that `analyze_tune.R` is designed for parallelization on a computer cluster or powerful multicore machine, whereas `analyze_final.R` is designed to be run on a single core on a computer with at least 15 GB RAM.
-Please review the parallelization settings in `analyze_tune.R` for best performance (it is single core by default).